popduke/RxLocationManager/README.md

 ```

 #### Multiple heading update services
-In some cases you need more than one heading update service in your app, which configured differently, you can create a clone one like below
+In some cases you need more than one heading update service in your app, which configured differently, you can create a new one by cloning from the shared
 ```
 var anotherHeadingUpdateService = RxLocationManager.HeadingUpdate.clone()
 anotherHeadingUpdateService.distanceFilter(100).desiredAccuracy(50)